Clinics & Services

 Diabetes is a serious illness that requires regular follow-up.
 We can provide most of this care within the practice, but we also use external services provided by outside agencies where appropriate.

 The specialist nurse in the Diabetic Clinic will perform your annual check and blood test, management of co-existing diseases that impact upon diabetes, retinal eye screening services and referral for insulin support where needed.

 It is very important to note that hospital-based diabetic clinics are moving away from full annual checks to a problem-solving approach.
 Therefore, even if you have been to a hospital clinic for an annual review, they are unlikely to have performed the complete range of tests that are recommended for annual follow-up.
 We very strongly encourage you to come to the annual check that we offer all diabetics, even if you have been seen in the hospital too.

 There is lots of helpful information at the Diabetes UK website.

-All doctors offer advice on family planning and most methods of family planning.
+All doctors and advanced nurse practitioners offer advice on family planning and most methods of family planning.

 Also several of our doctors fit intrauterine devices (coils) and contraceptive implants.

 All of our practice nurses can advise you about the different types of contraception we can offer and signpost patients to a doctor if this is something they would like to discuss further.

 Regular planned contraception is the simplest, most efficient way to avoid an unplanned pregnancy.